rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop4/03 Operators.md

 ------------

 So far we have seen a couple of operators that transform, filter or limit a stream of events/data.
-These operators are supposed to run in a *pure* context, meaning that they are not allowed to do side effects such as writing to standard output, a file or a database, mutating state, or putting a thread to sleep.
+These operators are supposed to run in a *pure* context, meaning that they are not allowed to have side effects such as writing to standard output, a file or a database, mutating state, or putting a thread to sleep.
 This is all part of the functional style that is incorporated in the Rx libraries.